 I truly am sorry that President Trump went to the hospital with Covid-19, and relieved that he is recovering.
 But my sense of empathy for a man without any sense of empathy cannot obscure the fact that Trump, his family surrogates, his FOX mouthpieces, and his congressional House and Senate sycophants have been complicit in the deaths of nearly 210,000 Americans.

 The Republican neglect, their lying, their attacks on science, their mean-spirited take-down of anybody who voices the slightest critique of or disagreement with Trump have combined to create fertile soil for the seeds of pandemic.
 They only know loud and vicious attacks—never facts, just personal insults, ridicules and baseless conspiracy theories from the likes of Alex Jones, QAnon and other unmoored and extremely dangerous conspiracy nuts.

 I long for civil discussions between people with different points of views.
-But I find being civil to people who embrace dangerous, baseless, hate-filled conspiracies difficult to converse with.
+But I find being civil to people who embrace dangerous, baseless, hate-filled conspiracies difficult.
 And, I cannot tolerate those who parade through our city streets in military garb while armed with guns, knives and clubs.
 There has to be a line drawn between violence-producing conspiracy theories and free speech.

 Dangerously Incompetent Leadership

 The United States of America is inflicted with “dangerously incompetent leadership” that has “turned a crisis into a tragedy.”
 That is the opinion of the New England Journal of Medicine.
 According to their editorial, “current leaders have undercut trust in science and in government, causing damage that will certainly outlast them” and Americans should “replace them.”